DragosNH/RP_v2/README.md

 ### Solution 2
 You download the zip file from GitHub and you unzip it inside the desired folder and the you open `index.html` inside a browser.

+## The purpose of this project?
+The reason is to further improve my programming skills doing a project that I like.

+## Color palette?
+I got the colors from [here](https://piktochart.com/tips/fantasy-color-palette).
+It's the 10th exemple.